-Covered Person - For the purposes of lease enforcement, a resident, any authorized member of the resident’s household, a guest, or another person under the resident’s control; 24 CFR § 5.1.
+Covered Person – For the purposes of lease enforcement, a resident, any authorized member of the resident’s household, a guest, or another person under the resident’s control; 24 CFR § 5.1.

-Dating Violence - means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim; and where the existence of such a relationship shall be determined based on a consideration of the following factors:
+Dating Violence – Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim; and where the existence of such a relationship shall be determined based on a consideration of the following factors:

 (i) the length of the relationship, (ii) the type of relationship; and (iii) the frequency of interaction between the persons involved in the relationship.
-See 34 USC § 12291(a)(10).
-See also Domestic Violence, Sexual Violence/Sexual Abuse and Stalking.
+See also Domestic Violence, Sexual Violence/Sexual Abuse and Stalking; 34 USC § 12291(a)(11).

+De Minimis Error – An error that occurs when CHA’s determination of a family’s income deviates from the correct income determination by no more than $30 per month in monthly adjusted income (or $360 in annual adjusted income).
+HUD may revise the amount of de minimis error through rulemaking.

-Demonstrable Risk - The likelihood of harm to other residents’ personal safety and/or likelihood of serious damage to property.
+Demonstrable Risk – The likelihood of harm to other residents’ personal safety and/or likelihood of serious damage to property.
 When the applicant is a person with a disability, “demonstrable risk” must be based on (a) objective evidence and (b) a conclusion that any purported risk cannot be reduced or eliminated by a reasonable accommodation.

-Dependent - A member of the household (other than the head, co-head, spouse, foster child, foster adult, or live-in aide) who is under 18 years of age, or who is a person with a disability, or who is a full-time student; 24 CFR § 5.603.
+Dependent – A member of the household (other than the head, co-head, spouse, foster child, foster adult, or live-in aide) who is under 18 years of age, or who is a person with a disability, or who is a full-time student; 24 CFR § 5.603.

-Designated Family - The category of family for whom the CHA elects (subject to HUD approval) to designate a development (e.g., an elderly family residing in a development designated for elderly families) in accordance with the 1992 Housing Act.
+Designated Family – The category of family for whom the CHA elects (subject to HUD approval) to designate a development (e.g., an elderly family residing in a development designated for elderly families) in accordance with the 1992 Housing Act.

-Designated Housing (or designated development) - A development or portion of a

-development designated for a specific person (e.g., elderly housing in accordance with the Senior Designated Housing Plan).
+Designated Housing (or Designated Development) – A development or portion of a development designated for a specific person (e.g., elderly housing in accordance with the Senior Designated Housing Plan).

-Development - The whole of one or more residential structures and appurtenant structures, equipment, roads, walks, and parking lots that are covered by a single contract for federal financial assistance, or are treated as a whole for processing purposes, whether or not located on a common site.
+Development – The whole of one or more residential structures and appurtenant structures, equipment, roads, walks, and parking lots that are covered by a single contract for federal financial assistance, or are treated as a whole for processing purposes, whether or not located on a common site.

-Disability Assistance Expenses - Reasonable expenses that are anticipated during the period for which annual income is computed for attendant care or auxiliary apparatus for a disabled family member that are incurred to permit an adult family member (including the person with disability) to be employed, provided that the expenses are not paid to a family member, reimbursed by an outside source, and exceed three percent of annual income.
+Disability Assistance Expenses – Reasonable expenses that are anticipated during the period for which annual income is computed for attendant care or auxiliary apparatus for a disabled family member that are incurred to permit an adult family member (including the person with disability) to be employed, provided that the expenses are not paid to a family member, reimbursed by an outside source, and exceed three percent of annual income.

-Disabled Family - A family whose head, spouse, or sole member is a person with disabilities.
+Disabled Family – A family whose head, spouse, or sole member is a person with disabilities.
 (Person with disabilities is defined later in this section.)
-The term includes two or more persons with disabilities living together, or one or more persons with disabilities living with one or more live-in aides.
-24 CFR § 5.403
+The term includes two or more persons with disabilities living together, or one or more persons with disabilities living with one or more live-in aides; 24 CFR § 5.403.